Quantinuum introduces 56-Qubit Quantum Computer, Shattering Benchmark Records

 JPMorgan Chase, one of Quantinuum’s key partners, expressed their enthusiasm for the high fidelity achieved by H2-1.
 Marco Pistoia, Head of Global Technology Applied Research at JPMorgan Chase, stated, “The fidelity achieved in our random circuit sampling experiment shows unprecedented system-level performance of the Quantinuum quantum computer.
 We are excited to leverage this high fidelity to advance the field of quantum algorithms for industrial use cases broadly, and financial use cases in particular.”

 This announcement marks yet another significant milestone for Quantinuum in 2024.
-In March, the company unveiled a groundbreaking solution to the long-standing “wiring problem,” showcasing the scalability of their quantum charge-coupled device (QCCD) architecture.
+In March, the company launched a solution to the long-standing “wiring problem,” showcasing the scalability of their quantum charge-coupled device (QCCD) architecture.
 Additionally, Quantinuum’s H-Series achieved a critical milestone by achieving “three 9s” – 99.9% – two-Qubit gate fidelity across all qubit pairs in a production device, a crucial advancement towards fault-tolerant quantum computing.

 Furthermore, in collaboration with Microsoft, Quantinuum’s H2-1 became the first and only quantum computer capable of achieving Level 2 Resilient quantum computing.
 This achievement involved creating four reliable logical qubits using error correction and detection, resulting in an impressive 800-fold reduction in error rate.